-I think you really involve yourself with each and every step of the production and post production process.
+I think you really involve yourself with each and every step of the production and post-production process.
 Is there any particular phase that is dearer to you than others?

-A raw video has half of the final feel; you give it a taste with the post–production process.
+A raw video has half of the final feel; you give it a taste of the post-production process.
 Cutting it nice and bringing some colour corrections and fine effects to evoke the emotion that you want to bring forth.
 I really enjoy the time behind the camera and preparing the structure for my mappings, far from the computer screen, but I also want to do the rest, to bring my personal touch to the imagery.

 For how long are you working in Betahaus?